"Ay breh," he said, "Fuck with me, now."

 Especially since nobody is actually from here, as the phrase goes.

-As a California native who played at Villanova and a white guy who was surrounded by black coworkers as a Falcons wide receiver from 2000 to 2010, Finneran's a total Atlantan.
+As a California native and a white guy who was surrounded by black coworkers while a Falcons wide receiver from 2000 to 2010, Finneran's one kind of textbook Atlantan.
 He's now a co-host of 680 The Fan's morning show.

 "Lord knows I wanna get back to California, when I'm old and gray, to sit on the beach," he says.
 "But Atlanta is my city.
 I adopted all the home teams as my teams.
 It's just one of those places were once you get here, there's no reason to leave."

-Nobody settles down in Atlanta quite like black NFL players, whether they play for the Falcons or not, with Finneran listing Rodney Harrison, Kordell Stewart and Jamie Dukes among the many who do so.
+Nobody settles down in Atlanta quite like black NFL players, whether they play for the Falcons or not, with Finneran listing friends Rodney Harrison, Kordell Stewart and Jamie Dukes among the many who've done so.